Pret-a-LLOD/pret-a-llod-blog/README.md

     Donec pede justo, fringilla vel, aliquet nec, vulputate eget, arcu.
 In enim justo, rhoncus ut, imperdiet a, venenatis vitae, justo.
 Nullam dictum felis eu pede mollis pretium.
 Integer tincidunt.
 Cras dapibus.
   ```
+### 2. The markdown filename must be the same as the slug variable:

-2. The filename and the slug variable must be the same.
+    make sure the filename and the slug variable inside the file are the same
-1. create a markdown file or copy a post already created [here](https://github.com/Pret-a-LLOD/pret-a-llod.github.io/tree/master/blog_generator/inputs/content/posts)

-2. name it {nameofthepost}.md
+## How to **edit** existing blog POSTS ?

 ## How to **add** new PAGES to the blog ?

-## How to **edit** POSTS to the  ?